TwP/bones/README.txt

   ann_paragraphs        => ann.paragraphs
   ann_email             => ann.email

-And of course, each name should be pre-pended with PROJ in your Rakefile.
+And of course, each name should be prepended with PROJ in your Rakefile.

 == FEATURES: